goldstack/goldstack/packages/static-website-aws/README.md

 This module provides a simple static website that is deployed on a global [CloudFront](https://aws.amazon.com/cloudfront/) CDN provided by AWS.

+## Features

+*   Deploy any static website files
+*   Very fast load times due to deployment using AWS CloudFront CDN
+*   Easy to use scripts for standing up infrastructure (`yarn infra up`) and deployment (`yarn deploy`)
+*   Out of the box support for SSL without additional costs (using AWS certificates)
+*   Optimised deployment script for fast and safe upload of changes
+*   Very low cost hosting

 ## Configure

 The following key properties need to be configured for this module: